My Norwegian Holiday, Inspired By The New Hallmark Movie

 Bygdøy – You have to take a short ferry to reach the island of Bygdøy and it’s only open in the summer, but it’s a great way to get a feel for the real Norway.
 Here you will find the Fram Museum, Norwegian Museum of Cultural History (Norsk Folkemuseum) and Viking Ship Museum.
 Please note that the Viking Ship Museum is closed for rebuilding and will not re-open until 2026/ 2027.

-Holmenkollen – On the drive up to Holmenkollen Restaurant, you’ll pass the Holmenkollen Ski jump where there’s a museum, though I’ve never been.
+Frognerseteren – On the drive up to this lovely restaurant, you’ll pass the Holmenkollen Ski jump where there’s a museum, though I’ve never been.
 I have, however, visited the restaurant numerous times.
-The reviews can be a little spotty, but the ambiance is fab and you can always count on it for the best views of Oslo.
+The ambiance is fab and you can always count on it for the best views of Oslo.

 Where To Shop In Norway